 For even greater impact, we collaborate with foundations and other funders to harness the power and resources of philanthropy.
 We also work with foundation colleagues to share information and strategize to best support movement leaders.

-The Early Child Development Funders Working Group prioritizes decent work for early childhood educators as part of a national strategy to ensure access to quality and affordable child care across Canada.
-We’re one of seven Canadian foundations that collaborate to make impact investments through a mission-related investing funders’ collaborative.
-Atkinson’s Colette Murphy, is a board member of the Philanthropic Foundations of Canada.
+For example, the Early Child Development Funders Working Group prioritizes decent work for early childhood educators as part of a national strategy to ensure access to quality and affordable child care across Canada.
+We’re members of the Philanthropic Foundations of Canada.
 We also listen and learn as members of two national networks of foundations and other philanthropic organizations, The Circle on Philanthropy and Aboriginal Peoples in Canada and Environment Funders Canada.
-Director of Mission and Money Jenn Miller is a member of the Governing Circle of The Circle on Philanthropy and Aboriginal Peoples in Canada.
+Director of Mission and Money Jenn Miller is the co-chair of the Governing Circle of The Circle on Philanthropy and Aboriginal Peoples in Canada.

-Reach out by e-mail to Atkinson’s Director of Strategy and Learning Pat Thompson for more details about how we size up the potential, value and impact of our philanthropic strategies.
+Reach out by e-mail to Atkinson’s Director of Strategy, Communications and Learning Pat Thompson for more details about how we size up the potential, value and impact of our philanthropic strategies.

-We’ve come to Atkinson from the academy, journalism, labour, business, government and the wider community.
+We’ve come to Atkinson from the academy, journalism, labour, business, government, health care, and the wider community.
 What we share is a commitment to the Atkinson Principles and the Foundation’s mission and values.
-Currently, Amy Tong chairs the Board of Directors.
+Fay Faraday chairs the Board of Directors.
 Colette Murphy has been Atkinson’s Chief Executive Officer since 2012.